QuantEcon/lecture-source-jl/source/rst/more_julia/data_statistical_packages.rst

 There are a few different ways to create a DataFrame

-onstructing and Accessing a DataFrame
+Constructing and Accessing a DataFrame
 -----------------------------------

 The first is to set up columns and construct a dataframe by assigning names